shonan-releng-mobile/shonan-releng-mobile/1stbreakout/fragmentation-deployment/README.md

 ## Definitions

-A web app:
+Push-based deployment model (in case of a web app):
 ```
 Build -> Deploy -> Release
 ```

-Pull-deployment model (in case of mobile apps): A pull request is generated when the app is submitted to the App Store.
+Pull-based deployment model (in case of mobile apps): A pull request is generated when the app is submitted to the App Store.
 The App store can refuse/accept it as well as the user.

 ```
   Controlled by the dev